 On our return to Grand Central Market at the end of the walk, we’ll have a rare opportunity to explore the interior of Sid Grauman’s Million Dollar Theater (1918), the city’s first purpose-built motion picture palace.

 This walking tour is illustrated with rare photos you can view on your smartphone.

 Tour begins at 10:30am sharp, with check-in time 10am at the patio outside Grand Central Market at 324 S Hill St, Los Angeles, CA 90013.
 Please arrive on time and proceed to the check in table to get signed in and logged in to the smartphone slideshow.
 Scroll down for tour rules and recommendations.

 There are numerous paid public parking lots around Grand Central Market, including GCM’s multi-level lot at 308 South Hill Street Los Angeles, California 90013.
 The nearest Metro stations are Civic Center/Grand Park and Pershing Square.
 If using public transit, this link can help you plan your trip:

-BE PREPARED: This is a walking hour lasting 2½ to 3 hours.
-Wear comfortable walking shoes, sunscreen, a hat and a medical-grade mask.
+BE PREPARED: This is a walking hour lasting 3 hours, over a mix of level ground and occasional hills and stairs moving at a casual pace.
+Wear comfortable walking shoes, sunscreen and a hat.
 Bring your smartphone so you can view the tour slide show.
 We will have a cooler with cold water, and you’re encouraged to bring a full water bottle.
 A restroom will be available at the start and end of the tour.
 If you need more information about what to expect, please email us.